 Many famous examples maximize or minimize something, but dynamic programming is also used for counting and decision problems.
 The real signal is reusable subproblems, not the word "best."

 Dynamic programming appears in problems such as edit distance, longest common subsequence, counting paths, knapsack-style optimization, and some shortest-path settings.
+When you are deciding whether to try it, ask whether the smaller subproblems repeat and whether the larger answer can be built from them.
+If both answers are yes, it is a strong candidate.

 Need help with a problem?